SherineAwad/multiomicsGRN/README.md

   - Visualization in genome browsers

 ---
-# 🛑 PART C:  cisTarget Databases for Motif Enrichment (Optional Step)
+# 🛑 PART C: cisTarget Databases
 ---

 This step involves **using cisTarget databases** for motif and regulatory network analysis downstream of pycisTopic.